 Sawyer makes the Sawyer Squeeze and the Sawyer Mini.
-The Sawyer Mini is a lighter filter, but for longer backpacking trips I need a filter that is durable and not prone to clogging like the Sawyer Mini Filter.
+The Sawyer Mini is a smaller filter, but I need a durable filter that is not prone to clogging like the Sawyer Mini Filter.
 The Sawyer Squeeze is only one ounce more than the Mini and is what I like carrying.

 Different Types of Backpacking Water Filters & Treatments

-I have used most backpacking water filters or water treatments over the years, always searching for a lighter, better option.
-Most of them have worked well enough, but there are advantages and disadvantages to all of them.
+I have used most backpacking water filters or treatments over the years, always searching for a lighter, better option.
+Most of them have worked well enough but have advantages and disadvantages.

-- Pump Filters (Katahdyn & MSR Mini Filters) – When I first began hiking on the east coast, and along the Appalachian Trail, these were the most common filters.
-With the cannisters and hoses, mine had its own section of my backpack.
-These are good filters that pump water fast, and often have active carbon that improves the taste of water, but they are heavy and bulky.
+- Pump Filters (Katahdin & MSR Mini Filters) – When I first began hiking on the east coast and the Appalachian Trail, these were the most common filters.
+With the canisters and hoses, mine had its own section in my backpack.
+These are good filters that pump water fast and often have active carbon that improves water taste, but they are heavy and bulky.

-- Ultraviolet Filters (Steripen) – The Steripen filters are light weight and easy to use, but mine was quirky.
-Battery life was not consistent, and it did not perform well in cold weather.
-These are good filters if I’m going on short hikes and not carrying much water.
+- Ultraviolet Filters (Steripen) – The Steripen filters are lightweight and easy to use, but mine is quirky.
+Battery life is inconsistent, and it does not perform well in cold weather.
+Nevertheless, these are good filters if I’m going on short hikes and not carrying much water.

-- Gravity Filters (Platypus Gravity Works, Katadyn Gravity Camp)– Gravity filter allows you to hang a bag of water, and take care of other things around camp while the water filters through a single filter and hose.
-It is great for group camping, or when you have time to hang out and wait for the water to filter.
+- Gravity Filters (Platypus Gravity Works, Katadyn Gravity Camp) – Gravity filters allow you to hang a bag of water and take care of other things around camp while the water filters through a single filter and hose.
+It is excellent for group camping or when you have time to hang out and wait for the water to filter.
 I used one on the CDT and liked it a lot.
-It was just a little frustrating when I had to wait for the water to filter.
+I hike more than camp and find the Sawyer Squeeze is better for my current hiking style.

-- Chemicals (Aqua Mira, Micropur) – Aqua Mira is my treatment of choice when moving fast, although the Sawyer Squeeze is just about as easy.
-I am getting older though, so I am a little more averse to putting any chemicals in my body that are not necessary or fun.
-One note on Chlorine Dioxide is that it also treats viruses.
+- Chemicals (Aqua Mira, Micropur) – Aqua Mira used to be my treatment choice when moving fast.
+I am getting older and more conscious of putting unnecessary chemicals in my body.
+Note that Chlorine Dioxide also treats viruses.

 Sawyer Water Filter Review – My Requirements

-- Bacteria & Protozoa Removal – I am not too concerned about virus removal at this point since I mostly backpack and hike in the US.
-If this changes then I will look at alternatives like the pump filters or chemical treatments.
+- Bacteria & Protozoa Removal – I am not concerned about virus removal since I mostly backpack and hike in the US.
+However, I will look at alternatives like pump filters or chemical treatments if this changes.

-- Ease of Use – When I do filter, I do not want a lot of moving parts like hoses, batteries, canisters, etc., that can easily break.
+- Ease of Use – When I filter, I do not want many moving parts, like hoses, batteries, canisters, etc., that can easily break.
 I also want a filter that does not clog easily and can filter water quickly.